-India’s coronavirus caseload crosses 4 million
+India coronavirus caseload crosses 4M, stretching resources

-NEW DELHI (AP) — India’s coronavirus cases crossed 4 million on Saturday, leading the world in new infections and closing in on Brazil’s total as the second-highest in the world.
+NEW DELHI (AP) — India’s coronavirus cases crossed 4 million on Saturday, leading the world in new infections and deepening misery in the country’s vast hinterlands where surges have crippled the underfunded health care system.

+Initially, the virus ravaged India’s sprawling and densely populated cities.
+It has since stretched to almost every state, spreading through villages and smaller towns.

+With a population of nearly 1.4 billion people, India’s massive caseload isn’t surprising experts.
+The country’s delayed response to the virus forced the government to implement a harsh lockdown in late March.
+For more than two months, the economy remained shuttered, buying time for health workers to prepare for the worst.

 The Health Ministry on Saturday also reported 1,089 deaths for a total of 69,561.